 Viewing the histogram, you should see peaks on the graph, if the majority of the peaks are on the left this means your image is mostly dark, and to the right means mostly bright.
-Seeing peaks all the way to one side or the other usually means you’ve under or over exposed and some of the light couldn’t be recorded.
-There is usually some tolerance for this, especially if you are shooting in RAW (you should be), however it’s best to play it safe and keep all of your peaks within the bounds of the graph.
+Seeing peaks all the way to one side or the other usually means you’ve under or over exposed the image.
+This is called clipping.
+There is usually some tolerance for clipping, especially if you're shooting in RAW, however it’s good practice keep all of your peaks within the bounds of the graph.

 Expose to the right (ETTR)

 ‘Expose to the right’ (ETTR) is a method commonly used by astrophotographers.
-ETTR is absolutely crucial to anyone photographing the Milky Way with light pollution.
-ETTR means exposing an image to have most of the peaks as far to the right side of the histogram as possible without falling off the right (clipping).
+ETTR means exposing an image to have most of the peaks as far to the right side of the histogram as possible without clipping.

-In astrophotography, the majority of the image will be dark.
+In astrophotography the majority of the image will be dark.
 By using the ETTR method it is certain that we have captured the maximum amount of light and detail possible.
 Later we can manipulate the image to bring out the range of brightness required without detail loss.
-The noise created by using a high ISO can be at least partially avoided since noise mostly manifests in shadow areas where not enough light was captured.
+The noise created by using a high ISO can be partially avoided as noise mostly manifests where the camera captured too little light.
 By giving ourselves headroom to dial down the exposure we’re effectively reducing signal noise instead of amplifying it.
-At the same time, we’re allowing our camera to capture even the dimmest of stars.
+At the same time, we’re allowing our camera time to capture even the dimmest of stars.

 Don’t be put off by the raw file.